 top of page

-THE 2024/25 COMMITTEE
+THE 2025/26 COMMITTEE

 President: Vivek Kumar

-Vice President: Jamie Wyatt
+Vice President: Damian Herft

 Secretary: Gerry Schembri

-Gerry joined the CV umpires’ panel in 2006 and has umpired over 300 Premier matches since then.
+Gerry joined the CV umpires’ panel in 2006 and has umpired over 320 Premier matches since then.
 Prior to joining the CV Panel, Gerry spent one season umpiring in the Victorian Sub-District Cricket Association after a twenty-year absence from the game due to family and business commitments.
-Gerry is a life member of the VCAUSA and has served on the Committee of Management in various roles since 2009.
+Gerry is a life member of the VCAUSA and has served on the Committee of Management in various roles since 2009 and is icommencing his 14th term on the Committee.
+He is a former Vice President of the Association, and is commencing his 9th term as our Association Secretary, commencing that role 2017.
 Gerry is also passionate about the biennial Easter Event with SACUSA and has been the Easter convenor since 2011.
-Outside of cricket, Gerry has worked in various professional accountant roles and is married to Sylvie and has two adult children.
-The 2024-25 season will again present plenty of challenges for our Association and I’m confident that our new committee of management is able and willing to represent our members in the season ahead.
+He has already commenced planning for 2027 Easter, he also assists as the co-liaison with Cricket Victoria, and helping plan for the Annual Presentation Awards Dinner.

 Diamond-Smith, Jeff - Treasurer, VCAUSA